christophberger/start/README.md

 Motivation
 ----------

-I built the _start_ package mainly because existing flag packages do not provide any option for getting default values from environment variables or from a config file (let alone in a transparent way).
+I built the _start_ package mainly because existing flag packages did not provide any option for getting default values from environment variables or from a config file (let alone in a transparent way).
 And I decided to include command and subcommand parsing as well, making this package a complete "starter kit".